p-org/P/Docs/docs/tutorial/clientserver.md

 ### Models

-The P models ([PSrc](https://github.com/p-org/P/tree/master/Tutorial/1_ClientServer/PSrc)) for the ClientServer example consists of four files:
+The P models ([PSrc](https://github.com/p-org/P/tree/master/Tutorial/1_ClientServer/PSrc)) for the ClientServer example consist of four files:

 1. [Client.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p): Implements the Client state machine.

 ??? tip "[Expand]: Lets walk through Client.p"
-    - ([L19 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L19-L22))  &rarr; Event `eWithDrawReq` and `eWithDrawResp` are used to communicate between the `Client` and `Server` machine (manual: [event declaration](../manual/events.md)).
+    - ([L19 - L22](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L19-L22))  &rarr; Events `eWithDrawReq` and `eWithDrawResp` are used to communicate between the `Client` and the `Server` machines (manual: [event declaration](../manual/events.md)).
     - ([L3 - L17](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L3-L17)) &rarr; Declares the payload types for the `eWithDrawReq` and `eWithDrawResp` events (manual: [user defined type](../manual/datatypes.md#user-defined)).
     - ([L25 - L95](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L25-L95))  &rarr; Declares the `Client` state machine (manual: [P state machine](../manual/statemachines.md)).
         - The `Client` machine has a set of local variables used to store the local-state of the state machine ([L27 - L31](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L27-L31)). `Init` state is the start state of the machine where the machine starts executions on being created.
 The entry function of the `Init` state initializes the local variables based on the parameters received on creation and jumps to the `WithdrawMoney` state.
         - In the `WithdrawMoney` state, the state machine checks if there is enough money in the account.
 If the balance is greater than 10 then it issues a random withdraw request to the bank by sending the `eWithDrawReq` event ([L55](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L55)) otherwise it jumps to the `NoMoneyToWithDraw` state.
 After sending a withdraw request, the machine waits for the `eWithDrawResp` event ([L59](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Client.p#L59)).
-On receiving the `eWithDrawResp` event, the machine executes the corresponding event handler that confirms if banks response is as expected and also if there is still money in the account then jump bank to the WithdrawMoney state.
+On receiving the `eWithDrawResp` event, the machine executes the corresponding event handler that confirms if the bank response is as expected and also if there is still money in the account then jumps back to the WithdrawMoney state.
 Note that each time we (re-)enter a state (through a transition or goto statement), its entry function is executed.

-- [Server.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p): Implements the BankServer and the Backend Database state machines.
+2. [Server.p](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p): Implements the BankServer and the backend Database state machines.

 ??? tip "[Expand]: Lets walk through Server.p"
     - ([L1 - L7](https://github.com/p-org/P/blob/master/Tutorial/1_ClientServer/PSrc/Server.p#L1-L7)) &rarr; Declares the events used to communicate between the bank server and the backend database.